 Choose to build your list via the Keyword Generator Tool, then enter a seed keyword from your keyword research efforts in the steps above.

 You will see two columns: phrase-match and related keywords.
-Read more about the difference between these two results here.
 Both columns list more specific keyword phrases that individuals use when their intent is very clear.

 Select the keywords on each list that you’d like to target and create a Keyword List.